-Appendix I

-Continuous Improvement Response to Standards
+Appendix I Continuous Improvement Response to Standards

-LEA NAME DATE
+LEA NAME

+DATE

 The MSIP 6 Response to Standards reports Continuous Improvement Standards and Indicators that can only be measured by LEAs "telling their story."
 These responses provide an opportunity for LEAs to showcase best practices in Leadership; Effective Teaching and Learning; Collaborative Climate and Culture; Data-Based Decision Making; Alignment of Standards, Curriculum, and Assessment; and Equity and Access.
 Please provide no more than a one-page response per question.

-Strengths and innovations identified throrating. ough your responses may support your LEA's application for an Exemplary
+Strengths and innovations identified through your responses may support your LEA's application for an Exemplary rating.

 LEADERSHIP

 Leadership

-L1 - The local board and superintendent/chief executive officer engage in ongoing professional learning and self- evaluation in order to strengthen governance practices.
-Table 71
+L1 - The local board and superintendent/chief executive officer engage in ongoing professional learning and selfevaluation in order to strengthen governance practices.

 1) Describe the local board and superintendent/chief executive officer's professional learning experiences in your LEA.
 Share how these practices have enhanced the systems of governance.

 EFFECTIVE TEACHING AND LEARNING

 High-Quality Early Learning

-by meeting or exceeding the state star groups demonstrate on-track performance on multiple measures of success ndards and/or demonstrating significant measureable improvement. irth through prekindergarten population has access to high quality early
+TL1 - Students and identified student groups demonstrate on-track performance on multiple measures of success by meeting or exceeding the state standards and/or demonstrating significant measureable improvement.
+TL2 - The school system ensures the birth through pre-kindergarten population has access to high quality early learning experiences.

 High-Quality Career Education

-TL3 - The school system is intentional advanced professional studies based of in providing relevant, high-quality career technical education and/or on students' ICAPs.
+TL3 - The school system is intentional in providing relevant, high-quality career technical education and/or advanced professional studies based on students' ICAPs.

 Intra- and Interpersonal Skills

-TL4 - The school system prepares stud skills. lents through the development of essential intrapersonal and interpersonal
+TL4 - The school system prepares students through the development of essential intrapersonal and interpersonal skills.

 Teacher/Leader Standards

-TL5 - The school system implements b for each student. oard-adopted teacher/leader standards to ensure effective instructional staff
+TL5 - The school system implements board-adopted teacher/leader standards to ensure effective instructional staff for each student.

 Effective Instructional Practices

-ctices are implemented to ensure the success of each student.
+TL6 - Evidence-based instructional practices are implemented to ensure the success of each student.
 Table 72